Want the perfect workout program?Take Quiz

 To give you an example of what we mean by specificity...

 Let’s take the quadriceps as an example.
 A beginner is going to see great results for their quads from barbell back squats, but as they become more advanced, the back squat may not provide maximum stimulation needed for their quads to continue growing.
-So, they would have to add some more quad specific exercises into their routine, such as hack squats.
+So, they would have to add some more quad specific exercises into their routine, such as hack squats or similar alternatives.
 This doesn’t mean they will stop doing back squats, it just means that they need to add more specificity to their workouts as they advance to allow for adequate stimulation of all their muscles.

 Overall, a more advanced trainee will need more variety/specificity.
 A beginner can really see some fantastic results with a far simpler plan.